 The bristles of a standard toothbrush are made out of nylon fibers, with different softness and lengths being available to use.
-The bristles scour the surfaces of teeth and polish them, as well as removing food and buildup from in between the teeth.
+The bristles scour the surfaces of teeth and polish them, as well as remove food and buildup from in between the teeth.

-We sometimes apply excessive force to the bristles when we brush our teeth in order for it to be more effective, however this can have the negative effect of damaging the enamel on our teeth, as well as causing the toothbrush bristles to wear and bend prematurely, making the overall effectiveness of the toothbrush diminish.
+We sometimes apply excessive force to the bristles when we brush our teeth in order for it to be more effective, however, this can have the negative effect of damaging the enamel on our teeth, as well as causing the toothbrush bristles to wear and bend prematurely, making the overall effectiveness of the toothbrush diminish.

-Toothpaste is made up not only of gel which is infused with fluoride and tooth whitening agents and mint, but also incorporates a fine grit into the mixture.
+Toothpaste is made up not only of gel which is infused with fluoride and tooth whitening agents and mint but also incorporates a fine grit into the mixture.

-This incredibly fine grit is like sand, and is used in tandem with the bristles to physically polish the teeth.
+This incredibly fine grit is like sand and is used in tandem with the bristles to physically polish the teeth.
 Looking at it pragmatically, brushing the teeth is a matter of polishing the surface of each tooth with an abrasive substance, even if we are not able to detect it.

 It is much like the way a worker can polish a piece of metal and clean it of rust by taking a wire brush to it.
-It may be rough and gritty, but it leaves a smooth and clean surface behind it as friction and force is applied.
+It may be rough and gritty, but it leaves a smooth and clean surface behind it as friction and force are applied.

 How often should you be brushing your teeth?

-Ideally speaking, people should be brushing at least a few times a day – ideally after very meal.
+Ideally speaking, people should be brushing at least a few times a day – ideally after every meal.
 This should be performed so regularly in order to prevent harmful elements from developing and building up in the mouth, which occurs naturally as a result of eating and drinking.